900: Gunpowder

 The Starry Messenger and its Findings

-Let’s take a look at some of the profound observations and conclusions of The Starry Messenger
+Let’s take a look at some of the profound observations and conclusions of the Starry Messenger

 Sketch of the Moon with its visible craters from Sidereus Nuncius.